Pendzin on raising benefits: without a source of funding, the initiative is nothing but populism

 Pendzin pointed out that a sharp increase in the minimum pension automatically leads to an increase in all other pension payments.

-“A tenfold increase in the minimum pension will automatically require a tenfold increase in the Pension Fund,” he explained.
+“Raising the minimum pension tenfold will automatically require a corresponding increase in the Pension Fund,” he explained.

 According to him, an increase in the minimum pension leads to an increase in the maximum, average pension, and other payments.